tritemio/jupyter_notebook_beginner_guide/docs/index.rst

 a notebook is, this document is for you.

-**Jupyter Notebook App** (formerly **IPython Notebook**) is an application which runs inside your browser.
+**Jupyter Notebook App** (formerly **IPython Notebook**) is an application running inside the browser.
 This guide describes how to install and use *Jupyter Notebook App* as normal desktop application, without using any remote server.